Also known as: knee tuck, knee tuck pull-up, knee-to-bar transition, knee-assisted transition, assisted bar transition

 What are the benefits of the Knee muscle up?

-How can I progress to a full muscle-up or modify the Knee muscle up?
+How can I progress to a full muscle-up or find easier alternatives?